szwacz/nw-boilerplate/README.md

 # Making a release

-There are various icon and bitmap files in `os` directory.
-They are used in installers.
-Replace them with your own of the same size and file type (if bmp is used, it has to be bmp format).

-To make a release use command:
+To make ready for distribution installer use command:
 ```
 npm run release
 ```